PP Woven Bags & Raffia Recycling Line

 Hot Washer

-- Improves removal of oils, glue, and stubborn organics when specified.
+Optional heated washing improves removal of oils, glue, ink residue, and stubborn organics when required.

 Centrifugal Dryer